-- Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+- Violence committed by a person: - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - Length of the relationship - Type of relationship - Frequency of interaction between the persons involved in the relationship - Includes sexual or physical abuse or the threat of such abuse - Does not include acts covered under definition of domestic violence - Any incident meeting this definition is considered a crime for purposes of Clery Act reporting.

 VAWA 2013 - SEC.
-304: UCR DEFINITIONS: DOMESTIC VIOLENCE
+304 DOMESTIC VIOLENCE